 On the road we were witnessing more and more collapsed buildings, bullet perforated walls, burned cars.
 We reach the urban area of eastern Mosul.
 This part has been hit less and has recovered.
 Life is trying to find its normal tempo in this dusty, dirty, chaotic Arab city with a multitude of damaged buildings.
 We cross one of the Tigris River bridges that have been restored.
 The next one in the background is destroyed. Τhe west side of the city, opens in a dramatic ruined scenery!
 Shock and awe!
 A ghost town, untold disaster.
-There is no building untouched, most have been extensively damaged, roofs and floors have collapsed, destroyed constructions with exposed iron frames resemble as dead giants.
-Burned and crushed cars, dust, and a first wave of sepulchral smell from the trapped victims.
+There is no building untouched, most have been extensively damaged, roofs and floors have collapsed, destroyed constructions with exposed iron frames, lying like dead giants.
+Burned and smashed cars, dust, and a first wave of sepulchral smell from the trapped victims.
 Souls that have been lost and will never be identified.
 We park the car and roam on foot.
 Few cars navigating the dusty deserted roads and some armed patrols.
-A bus has been blowed over a roof.
+A bus has been blown over a roof.
 Few people are present in that chaos.
 Some children are fleeting in the narrow alleys of the old town.
-It must have been a beautiful, traditional city.
-Two men sitting in a store between the ruins having some lunch.
-Next to it is the city’s emblem, the 12th-century Great Al-Nuri Mosque with its famous leaning minaret.
+It must have been a beautiful, traditional town.
+Two men sitting in a store between the ruins are having some lunch.
+Next to it, is the city’s emblem, the 12th-century Great Al-Nuri Mosque with its famous leaning minaret.
 Unfortunately, the mosque has been completely destroyed, the minaret has been blown to dust.
 Here, in 2014 the jihadists proclaimed the foundation of their “caliphate”.
 On July 17th 2017, on their retreat in the Battle of Mosul, they chose to bomb the monument than surrendering it.
 The same fate had the ancient mausoleum of prophet Jonah.
 Everywhere there are signs that warn you not to touch any of the ruins.
-The sick ideology of ISIS has mined and trapped everything, even children’s toys.
+The sick mentality of ISIS has mined and trapped everything, even children’s toys.

 A little further away, a family tries to rebuild their damaged home.
 These people stopped their work of building their bombed house, to meet us with joy, noble and trust.
 Another life lesson for all of us in the “modern world” nagging in misery, aloofness, envy, xenophobia.
 All the people we met were extremely friendly, they gave us their smile even in their untold sorrow.
 But you can never complacent in a conflict zone.
 It is estimated that there are about 10,000 “sleepers” ISIS fighters mixed with residents.
 Everyday dozens are arrested and interrogated.